AltaGas Pipeline Damage Prevention

 - The centre will identify and notify pipeline owners of the proposed work area.

-- AltaGas, or a designated contractor, will receive the One-Call ticket and make contact with you within 2 working days to obtain project details and arrange timing for line locate(s).
+- The infrastructure owner, or a designated contractor, will receive the One-Call request/ticket and make contact with you within 2 to 3 working days to obtain additional project details, arrange timing for line locates to be completed and next step requirements for working in proximity to the buried line or facility.

-- If AltaGas confirms there is a pipeline in the work area:
+- If AltaGas or Petrogas confirms there is a pipeline in the work area:

-- If there is no facility or pipeline, the work can continue with no further involvement from AltaGas.
+- If there is no facility or pipeline, the work can continue with no further involvement from the applicable facility owner.

 Contacting One-Call is easy, free and will guarantee your ground disturbance work begins safely.
 Your local One-Call Centre will gather all project information and inform the pipeline owners of your activity.
 Within a few days, asset owners will be out to locate and mark their underground infrastructure.